-The following result enumerates the properties of a bijective finite birational map onto a central algebraic set. \begin{prop} Let $\pi:Y\rightarrow X$ be a finite birational map between irreducible algebraic sets where $X$ is central.
+The centrality of an algebraic set is not preserved under finite birational maps in general.
+However it will be the case if we assume moreover the map to be bijective.
+The following result enumerates the properties of a bijective finite birational map onto a central algebraic set. \begin{prop} Let $\pi:Y\rightarrow X$ be a finite birational map between algebraic sets where $X$ is central.
 Let us assume that $\pi$ is a bijection.
-Then, one has the following properties: \begin{enumerate} \item[1)] $Y$ is central. \item[2)] The canonical morphism $\SR_0(X)\rightarrow \SR_0(Y)$ is an isomorphism. \item[3)] $\pi$ is an homeomorphism for the constructible topology. \item[4)] The morphism $\Pol(X)\rightarrow \Pol(Y)$ is centrally weakly subintegral. \item[5)] $\pi^{-1}$ is a rational continuous map. \end{enumerate} \end{prop}
+Then, one has the following properties: \begin{enumerate} \item $Y$ is central. \item The canonical morphism $\SR(X)\rightarrow \SR(Y)$ is an isomorphism. \item $\pi$ is an homeomorphism for the constructible topology. \item The morphism $\Pol(X)\rightarrow \Pol(Y)$ is centrally weakly subintegral. \item $\pi^{-1}$ is rational continuous. \end{enumerate} \end{prop}

 \begin{proof} Since $X$ is assumed to be central, we know by Proposition \ref{normalizationcentral1bis} that $\pi_{|\Cent Y}$ is surjective onto $X$.
 In particular, if $\pi$ is assumed to be bijective, then $Y$ is automatically central.